Our Obedience2011 May 25

 However, what the Israelites were to obey isn't what we are to obey.
 Jesus changed the rules (John 15:12).
 We no longer are required to be obedient in our behaviors.

 Obedience to rules is a failed system for spiritual growth.
 It's not even what God wants!
-(Matt 12:1-12, esp v7 & v12a) God wants our values to be his values because they are the basis for relationship with him.
+(Matthew 12:1-12, esp v7 & v12a) God wants our values to be his values because they are the basis for relationship with him.
 And good behaviors will naturally follow.

 Do not think of spiritual success by your obedience.
 Think of spiritual success by the degree to which sacrificial love for the benefit of others has become your motivating, guiding value system.
 Thinking this way sets you free even though it is a more difficult challenge.
 And you will see God change your behaviors to do loving things beyond what was in your nature.